For information the National infection prevention and control manual has been adopted by RDaSH.

 - Daniels healthcare

-- GAMA Clinell healthcare (opens in new window)
+- GAMA healthcare Clinell

 - The Royal Marsden (staff access only)

-- The green book.
-Immunisation against infectious disease. (opens in new window)
+- The green book: immunisation against infectious disease

-- RDaSH health and safety (staff access only) (opens in new window)
+- Health and safety (staff access only)

-- RDaSH waste management (staff access only) (opens in new window)
+- Waste management (staff access only)

-- RDaSH emergency planning (staff access only) (opens in new window)
+- Emergency planning (staff access only)

 Training